-I’m frequently asked “is honey healthy?”
+Is honey healthy?
 Does it matter which you choose?
+Is Manuka worth the cost?
 Do some honeys have health benefits and are they worth the cost?
-Read my guide to the best honey.
+Read my guide to how to choose a honey.

 Amazingly, honey contains approximately 180 different chemicals!
 Most commercial honey is pasteurised, killing any bacteria and fungi.
 Raw undergoes least processing, and is closest to the honeycomb, often containing particles of pollen.